Strappazzon/GRW-GHOST-Buster/.github/CONTRIBUTING.md

 # GHOST Buster Contribution Guidelines

-:tada: **Thanks for taking the time and effort to make GHOST Backup better!**
+:tada: **Thanks for taking the time and effort to make GHOST Buster better!**

 ## Code of Conduct